 X & Fist • We should see an X for the p and i.

 Training Starting Point • To start our fingerpicking training, we share essential training arps.
 Get your pima ready.

-Mixing pima Arps • Let’s stick with the strings sets under start, but mix up the patterns (again, we use all six combinations – i-m-a, i-a-m, m-i-a, m-a-i, a-i-m, a-m-i).
+Mixing pima Arps • Let’s stick with the string sets under start, but mix up the patterns (again, we use all six combinations – i-m-a, i-a-m, m-i-a, m-a-i, a-i-m, a-m-i).

-Flutters • When we train, we should strengthen the muscles of our arms & hands in both directions (extension/flexion).
+Flutters • When we train, we strengthen the muscles of our arms & hands in both directions (extension/flexion).